quinnzaballa/Ebike_Project-11624/README.md

 <br/>

 > [!NOTE]
-> The Ranking will change and will be noted down in the documentation. if ever the code is failing or returning with not expected results.<br/><br/>
+> The Ranking will change and will be noted down in the documentation if ever the code is failing or returning with not expected results.<br/><br/>
 > Every Failure and edits has notes and documentation for better understanding on both me and users that are looking at this codebase.

 | Rank | Languages |